 The Prince of Wales ordered one from Lang in 1863, number 2725, in 15-bore.
 In 1865 Lang announced to the public, via the Sporting Gazette that he was making breech-loaders, "...on an entirely new principle, the simplest and quickest ever offered to the public.
 It combines strength and durability."

-Lang's production model adopted a LeFaucheaux-like forward facing under-lever but with a screw-grip locking system, similar to that of Henry Jones.
+Lang's production model adopted a LeFaucheaux-like forward facing under-lever but with a rotating bolt locking system.
 It seems to work; the one I just uncovered is still shootable.
 The serial number of this 1863 gun is 2729, just four numbers later than the Prince of Wales's 15-bore.
 It is a 12-bore with forward facing under-lever and back action locks; non-rebounding, of course.
 It was made for Captain James Dundas, V.C, who was killed during the second Afghan War of 1879-1880, while laying mines under an enemy fort.

 The stock is conventional with straight hand, horn butt-plate and decent figure, showing plenty of strength and with a nice thick wrist.
 The forend is held in place by a wedge and escutcheon, the locks are crisp and trigger pulls likewise.
 Having cleaned off all the decades of accumulated filth, I knew this gun was going shooting!